 That said, you will often find that many manufacturers do use this ingredient but claim that it is used at safe levels.

-So should you avoid SLS and SLES in baby toiletries?
+Should you avoid SLS and SLES in baby toiletries?

 In the end, it is down to you whether you want to run the risk of your baby reacting to products that contain SLS or SLES.
 In some cases, evidence of irritated skin or even eczema might make the decision for you.